1. Planning the perfect office

 If your business can’t commit to a long-term lease, a serviced office is an ideal option.
 Use our quick guide to serviced office costs per month across London.

-4. How London and Partners can help
+How London & Partners can help

 London & Partners is the Mayor of London’s official business development company.
 Our expert team offers free advice to potential investors, from start-ups to established companies.
 We can:

-- help you find the best London office location for your business based on your needs, London demographics, access to suppliers and key customer markets
+- Help you find the best London office location for your business based on your needs, London demographics, access to suppliers and key customer markets

-- connect you to our professional network of commercial property agents, lawyers and architectural/workplace planning consultants
+- Connect you to our professional network of commercial property agents, lawyers and architectural/workplace planning consultants